Grappenhall and Thelwall Neighbourhood Plan Update – July 2026

 Setting out design principles for new housing developments to ensure that it contributes positively to existing character and heritage, and is mindful of sustainability objectives.

-Setting out design parameters for the three new large housing sites (Thelwall Heys, off Broad Lane, Grappenhall and off Stockton Lane, Grappenhall) to be developed as part of the SEWUE.
+Setting out design parameters for the three new large housing sites (Thelwall Heys, off Broad Lane, Grappenhall and off Stockton Lane, Grappenhall) to be developed in our Parish.

 Seeking to improve the attractiveness and accessibility, and therefore commerical success of the main shopping areas of the Parish.